wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/139-submission-no-440-barnes-to-cabinet.md

 ---
+doc_date: '1967-08-21'
+doc_num: 139
+doc_order: 139
+naa_refs:
+- naa_barcode: 1865359
+  naa_control_symbol: '440'
+  naa_series: A5842
+  reference: '[NAA: A5842, 440]'
-title: "139 Submission No. 440, Barnes To Cabinet"
+title: Submission No. 440, Barnes To Cabinet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9647
 vol_id: 26
-doc_date: 1967-08-21
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 139 Submission No. 440, Barnes To Cabinet

 Canberra, 21 August 1967

 Confidential

  **Papua and New Guinea: constitutional development**

 This submission discusses the recommendations of the final report of the Select Committee on Constitutional Development appointed by the House of Assembly for Papua and New Guinea.
 This report was adopted unanimously by the House of Assembly on 8th June, 1967.
-A copy of the report is Attachment ‘A’.1
+A copy of the report is Attachment ‘A’.[1](#f1)

 2\.
 The recommendations of the final report do not conflict with the principles decided by Cabinet to be applicable if there was strong and widespread popular support towards increased participation in the executive government by elected members.
-(Cabinet Decision No. 23 of 1966.)2 These requirements are listed at Attachment ‘B’.
+(Cabinet Decision No. 23 of 1966.)[2](#f2) These requirements are listed at Attachment ‘B’.
 Several points in the report, however, require consideration.

  _Ministers_

 3\.
 The Committee’s recommendation is that seven elected members be appointed as ‘Ministers’ to share responsibilities with the Departmental Heads concerned for departmental policy and for the overall activities of those departments.
 Disagreements between a Minister and the Departmental Head would be decided by the Administrator.
 In the House of Assembly a Minister would represent his department, introduce legislation, answer questions, etc., on matters concerning his department.
 The report does not state which departments should be represented by Ministers and proposes that this be decided at the time of their appointment.
 I would propose that the Act specify that this, and the allocation of portfolios, should be in the hands of the Administrator.